Gajabahu I: Relationship with Southern India

+A detailed analysis of this Rajavaliya account exposes its shaky foundations.
+It is hard to believe that Gajabahu was completely unaware of an invasion if it had taken place in his father's reign.
+Nor could one seriously accept his breathtaking display at the court of the Cola king.
+The Gajabahu story is not a historical episode at all, but a mythic one associated with water cutting (and probably other customs) and incorporated into the two Sinhala chronicles.
+Thus the reason the earlier Mahavamsa account did not mention the episode is that it simply did not take place historically.

 In contrast the mentions of Gajabahu in the Tamil sources represent a much more cordial visit by the Sri Lankan king.
 The Silapathikaram mentions him twice.
 On the first occasion he is with the Chera king Senguvuttan, offering sacrifices to the goddess Kannagi in an introductory passage.
 Later he is in the Chera king's company again, and on very good terms.